 Instructions

-- Truffle filling: Get started by crushing the gingersnap cookies into a fine crumb using a food processor.
-Or you can place them into a large ziplocked bag and roll over them with a rolling pin until they are a sand like mixture.
+- Truffle filling: Crush the gingersnap cookies into a fine crumb using a food processor.
+Or place them into a large ziplocked bag and roll over them with a rolling pin until they are a sand like mixture.

-- Then, transfer the cookie crumbs to a large bowl and add in the softened cream cheese as well.
-To make this process easier, use an electric mixer to fully combine these ingredients well.
+- Transfer the cookie crumbs to a large bowl and add in the softened cream cheese.
+Use an electric mixer to fully combine these ingredients well.

-- Scoop: Proceed to use a 1 1/2 tablespoon sized scoop to make rounded scoops of filling.
+- Scoop: Use a 1 ½ tablespoon sized scoop to make rounded scoops of filling.
 Roll the mixture into little balls and then set them onto a baking sheet lined with parchment paper.

-- Assemble: When you are ready to dip the truffles, melt the chocolate bark in the microwave in 30 second intervals, stirring between each, until the bark is smooth and completely melted.
-Proceed to spoon a little bit of melted chocolate into the shape of a puddle onto the parchment paper.
+- Assemble: Melt the chocolate bark in the microwave in 30 second intervals, stirring between each, until the bark is smooth and completely melted.
+Spoon a little bit of melted chocolate into the shape of a puddle onto the parchment paper.
 Then dip each ball into the white chocolate using 2 forks, and then shake off any excess chocolate.
 Place each truffle onto the chocolate puddles, repeat with all the remaining truffles.
 Once the chocolate has set, you can start to decorate the truffles.

-- Decorate: For the snowman scarf, take one of the peels from the Twizzlers ad wrap it around each the base of the truffle.
-Next, cut the orange gum drops into tiny triangles and use them for the carrot noses.
-Then, use the black frosting to dot on two eyes.
-Also, use the frosting to secure the top half of an Oreo to each snowman's head.
-Then add a mini Reese's cup to the top of the Oreo cookie to finish off the hat.
+- Decorate: For the snowman scarf, take one of the peels from the Twizzlers and wrap it around each the base of the truffle.
+Cut the orange gum drops into tiny triangles and use them for the carrot noses.
+Use the black frosting to dot on two eyes.
+Use the frosting to secure the top half of an Oreo to each snowman's head.
+Add a mini Reese's cup to the top of the Oreo cookie to finish off the hat.
 Serve and enjoy!

 Notes